LimaZurmati/doctor_plus/README.md

 ## Media

-All other images are taken from Amiry Hosptal my own.
+All other images are sourced from the Amiriy Hospital's doctors' dashboard.

 ___